rackerlabs/support-how-to/content/rackconnect/rackconnect-v20-automation-features-faq.md

 servers.
 If you create invalid network policies for these preexisting cloud servers, they will look like they deployed correctly, but they will not actually work as expected.
-We are working on adding some warnings to the MyRackspace portal when you attempt to create network policies that are not actually valid, as in the preceding scenario.
+We are working on adding some warnings to the MyRackspace Portal when you attempt to create network policies that are not actually valid, as in the preceding scenario.

 #### Can I disable automation features on my cloud account associated with RackConnect?